fiskaltrust/middleware-launcher/README.md

 ## FAQ

-**Question:** Are additional components required to be installed to be able to run the Launcher 2.0?
+**Q:** Are additional components required to be installed to be able to run the Launcher 2.0?

-**Answer:** The Launcher 2.0 does not require any additionnal components to be installed.
+**A:** The Launcher 2.0 does not require any additionnal components to be installed.

 **Q:** Which market can test the launcher 2.0?